Salkantay Trek & Inca Trail 7 Days

 DUFFEL BAG FOR Salkantay and Inca Trail 7 DaysThe evening before you start your trek, you will be given a SMALL DUFFLE BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7 kg/15.4 lbs.
 Our horseman will carry your duffle bag for you together with the food and camping gear.
 It is important to be aware that you will not have access to your items in the duffle bag until the end of each day as the horsemen and horses will always be ahead of the group.
 During the travel, you need a day backpack big enough to carry your personal belongings such as a warm jacket, raincoat, camera, sunscreen, snacks, water, etc. Usually, a 30 to 50 litre backpack is sufficient.

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?Of course!
 During the travel, your main luggage can be stored at our office or at your hotel, both free of charge.

 Please be ready with the following information (FROM EACH PARTICIPANT in your group).
-We cannot purchase any Salkantay & Inca Trail 7 Days permits or entrance tickets without the following information:
+We cannot purchase any Salkantay and Inca Trail 7 Days permits or entrance tickets without the following information:

 - Personal information (Full name, exactly as on your passport):